libriscv/rvscript/README.md

 ## Getting started

-Install cmake, git, GCC or Clang for your system.
+Install cmake, git, and a new g++ or Clang for your distro.

-Run [setup.sh](/setup.sh) to make sure that libriscv is initialized properly.
+Run [setup.sh](/setup.sh) to make sure that libriscv and some OpenGL dependencies is initialized properly.

+If you don't have the Debian distro or equivalent packages, you can just use `distrobox create --image ubuntu:22.04` and build this project from that.
+Even if you have an old Ubuntu version you can still use distrobox.
+All the dependencies are listed in [setup.sh](/setup.sh).

 Then go into the engine folder and run:

 ```sh
 bash build.sh